ShawnAviles/shawnaviles/README.md

 ## Hi!
 I'm Shawn👋

-I am an undergraduate student studying Computer Engineering at Stevens Institute of Technology.
-I previously worked as a Software Engineer Intern for Intuit Mailchimp and will be working at Amazon this summer 2024 as a SDE Intern.
+I am a graduate student studying Computer Engineering at Stevens Institute of Technology.
+I previously worked as a Software Engineer Intern for Amazon & Intuit Mailchimp, and I'm actively recruiting for full-time positions.
 I am passionate about technology and love learning new things.
 Feel free to checkout my personal website and socials for more about me!

 [![website](https://img.shields.io/badge/-shawnaviles.com-red?style=for-the-badge)](https://www.shawnaviles.com)